HemeshDJ/StableMatching-SMFQ_branch/README.md

 	-m -- compute a maximum cardinality matching
-	-h -- compute a feasible matching in a given HRLQ instance -e -- compute a maximal envy free matching in an HRLQ instance -y -- compute an envy free matching using Yokoi's algorithm in an HRLQ instance -d -- compute popular matching for HR2LQ instance using reduction approach -k -- compute matching using exact exponential algorithm for SMFQ instances
+	-h -- compute a feasible matching in a given HRLQ instance -e -- compute a maximal envy free matching in an HRLQ instance -g -- compute the signature of the matching
+	-y -- compute an envy free matching using Yokoi's algorithm in an HRLQ instance -d -- compute popular matching for HR2LQ instance using reduction approach -k -- compute matching using exact exponential algorithm for SMFQ instances